 - Store milk in the coldest part of the fridge, usually at the back rather than in the door compartment.

-- If adding newly pumped milk to previously pumped milk—cool down the new milk in the fridge first before combining them, and label with the date of the older milk.
+- If adding newly pumped milk to previously pumped milk—cool down the new milk in the fridge first before combining them, and label with the date of the older milk (ABM, 2017).
+One study found that pooling expressed milk over a 24 hour period averaged out the differences in calories and nutrients that can be seen with individual expressions—without increasing bacterial counts.11

-- Freeze milk as soon as possible after pumping, ideally within three days of being left in the fridge 5.
+- Freeze expressed milk within three days of being left in the fridge.1213

 - Leave space (e.g. 2.5cm or 1”) at the top of a container for breast milk to expand in the freezing process.